4: When Chamber Pots Fly

 He grabbed her shoulders and spun her around to face the east.
 "Nothin' ye need t' worry 'bout, yer ladyship.
 Come on, follow me."

-Rory gasped and braced her hands on her knees when Isaac finally came to a halt in an area that the riot had yet to reach.
+Rory gasped, resting her hands on her knees when Isaac finally came to a halt in an area that the riot had yet to reach.
 The shouts and screams were behind them, but not by much.
 It wouldn't be long before the mob caught up with them at the pace they were going.
 "By the gods, Isaac.
 Where – are you – taking – me?" the girl wheezed, struggling to catch her breath.
 He turned as if to reply, then stepped right off the edge of the building and vanished.

 "Isaac!" screamed Rory, racing over to where he'd disappeared.
 "Oh my goodness!
 Isaac, are you alright?"